-This programme is designed for children who have Dutch passports or a Dutch family background.
+The focus is on Reading, Writing, Speaking and Listening in Dutch.
+This programme is designed for children who are fluent in the Dutch language, or have Dutch passports/Dutch family background.

-Students are selected for this route based on their Netherlands profile AND their competence in the English Language (minimum Stanine Level 5 in the PTE Standardised testing is required).
+Students are selected for this route based on their language profile AND their competence in the English Language.